Documentation

 When something goes wrong

 If a generation step fails on our side, you should see a clear message and your credits for that step come back.
-We would rather eat the cost of a bad run than argue about it.
-Finished episodes you are happy with stay yours; the refund path is for failed or broken generation, not buyer’s remorse — that policy is spelled out next to pricing.
+Finished clips you are happy with stay yours; the refund path is for failed or broken generation, not buyer's remorse.

-If you already have static pages you love, Manage Animate is how those pages enter the same continuity mindset — upload the actual panel images, confirm rights, and let Demi treat them as first-class source material for motion down the line.
+If you already have static pages you love, Animate From Manga is how those pages enter the same continuity mindset — upload the actual panel images, confirm rights, and let Demi treat them as first-class source material for motion down the line.